-The letter also mentions that Bystolic was protected under patent until 2021, meaning Watson would have to wait until then to sell their generic.
+The letter also mentions that Bystolic was protected under patent until 2021, meaning Watson would have to wait to sell their generic.

 Say you want to continue monitoring new mentions of hypertension and generics within FDA approvals.
 With AlphaSense, you can set up email alerts to be delivered right when you need them to.
-This way, you can get this information right in your inbox within seconds of it being published.
+You can get this information right in your inbox within seconds of it being published.

-For comparison, take a look at the same initial search for hypertension and generic performed on the FDA website:
+For comparison, take a look at the exact initial search for hypertension and generic performed on the FDA website:

-The results are abundant (1,872 entries!) and not very helpful at first glance.
+The results are abundant (1,922 entries!) and not very helpful at first glance.
 The first result is a page with general information about high blood pressure.
 It and doesn’t mention “generic” at all.
-This makes the data less contextually relevant, since the keywords are not within close proximity to each other.
+This makes the data less contextually relevant since the keywords are not within proximity to each other.

 To get to the same information found in minutes with AlphaSense, you would have to dig through the noise and run multiple searches to find the relevant data you needed in context.

-Instead of wasting time with irrelevant search results, AlphaSense allows users to focus their time on analysis and communication so that they can advance their firm’s success, and their own productivity, beyond what they’ve experienced before.
+Instead of wasting time with irrelevant search results, AlphaSense allows users to focus their time on analysis and communication to advance their firm’s success and productivity beyond what they’ve experienced before.

 Want to learn more about how to improve your competitive intelligence in healthcare?
-Download our guide Better Market Intelligence With Smart Search to learn how Augmented Intelligence can grow a proactive market intelligence strategy, allowing you to access relevant, high-quality data points with speed and efficiency.
+Download our guide below to learn how an agile market intelligence strategy can help you access relevant, high-quality data points quickly and efficiently.